iRICsolvers/GELATO_Rewrite_Documents/source/03_Examples/02_Symple_Bend.rst

 | When the calculation is finished, a dialog saying "Solver calculation is finished." will be displayed, so click :guilabel:`OK`.

-Displaying Calculation Results
+Displaying Calculation Result
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-| Select :menuselection:`Calculation Result(R) --> Open new visualization window (2D)` from the main menu, and a two-dimensional visualization window will be displayed.
+| Select :menuselection:`Calculation Result --> Open new 2D Post-Processing Window` from the main menu, and a two-dimensional visualization window will be displayed.

 .. figure:: images/02/GELATO/visualization.png
    :width: 100%